quchen/articles/applicative_monad.md

 I will use the abbreviation *AMP* for the "`Applicative => Monad` Proposal".
 Why do I think this is a particularly good time for the AMP?
 Haskell 2014 just got a committee, that's why.
 We have a chance of actually going through with this all the way, and the response to someone attempting to tackle this was quite encouraging as well.

-If you wish to contact me, I'm dluposchainsky at gmail dot com, or *quchen* on Freenode.
+If you wish to contact me, I'm *dluposchainsky at gmail dot com*, or *quchen* on Freenode.